DefangLabs/samples/samples/langchain/README.md

 docker compose up --build
 ```

-This will start a Docker container wi. th the flask app which will display the result of the langchain prompt.
+This will start a Docker container with the flask app which will display the result of the langchain prompt.

 ---